MRingive/thejourneyof-prod/_posts/2022-05-16-welcome-showup-club.markdown

 ## Hello Web3

 The Show Up Club is built on the blockchain.
 It is a [web3](https://en.wikipedia.org/wiki/Web3) application.
 This means the logic controlling the club lives on a smart contract that can’t be modified or controlled by anyone — not even me.
-Once it is on the blockchain, it is immutable.
+Once it is on the blockchain it is immutable.
 The code can’t be changed or removed.

 ### Why use blockchain?